dnkrtz/intralattice/README.md

 # I N T R A L A T T I C E

 IntraLattice is a collection of generative CAD components for [Grasshopper](http://www.grasshopper3d.com/).
 It is used to generate parametric lattice structures within a 3D design space.
 It is written in C# with the RhinoCommon SDK.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ![alt text][logo]
 [logo]: ./preview.png "Logo Title Text 2"

+The basic workflow is illustrated above.
+We begin with a design space, a cube in this case.
+The first module (GRID) generates a structured grid of points within the design space, which define the corners of the unit cells.
+The second module (FRAME) maps the unit cell topologies to this grid.
+Finally, the third module (MESH) converts the lattice wireframe into a solid part, ready for 3D printing.

 ## Core Components